crate/crate/DEVELOP.rst

     Be sure to replace ``YYYY/MM/DD`` and both instances of ``X.Y.Z`` with the date of this release and the version number of this release, respectively.

-  - Discuss with the engineering team:
+  - Discuss with the engineering team and figure out:

-     - What is the minimum version of CrateDB required to perform an upgrade to this version.
+     - A.B.C: the minimum version of CrateDB required to perform an upgrade to this version.
-     - What is the minimum version of CrateDB required to perform a *rolling upgrade* to this version.
+     - D.E.F: the minimum version of CrateDB required to perform a *rolling upgrade* to this version.

     You will need to know these versions before moving on to the next step.